-In this brief, we identify the deficiencies with the 2011 Transportation Accessibility Standard.
-We analyze the 2016 Transportation Standards Development committee's recent draft recommendations, which were offered for public comment on May 19, 2017.
+In this brief, we identify deficiencies with the 2011 Transportation Accessibility Standard.
+We analyze the 2016 Transportation Standards Development Committee's recent draft recommendations, which were posted for public comment on May 19, 2017.
 Where needed, we offer our recommendations on how they can be strengthened.
 We then turn to deficiencies with the 2011 Transportation Accessibility Standard which the Transportation Standards Development committee's recommendations did not address.
-We offer recommendations on how to address those deficiencies.
+We there offer recommendations on how to address those deficiencies.

 Appendix 1 sets out a list of all the recommendations that this brief includes.
-Appendix 2 describes deficiencies in the 2011 Transportation Accessibility Standard identified in the 2014 final report of the Mayo Moran AODA Independent Review.
-Appendix 3 analyzes the contents of the 2015, KPMG report for the Ontario Government on accessibility barriers in transportation in Ontario.
-Appendix 4 provides more detailed recommendations on accessibility requirements for public transit stations and stops that should be included in the Transportation Accessibility Standard.
+In Appendix 2, we describe deficiencies in the 2011 Transportation Accessibility Standard that were directly or indirectly identified in the 2014 final report of the Mayo Moran AODA Independent Review.
+In Appendix 3, we analyze the contents of the 2015 KPMG report for the Ontario Government on accessibility barriers in transportation in Ontario.
+In Appendix 4, we provide more detailed recommendations on built environment accessibility requirements for public transit stations and stops that should be included in the Transportation Accessibility Standard.

-D. Deficiencies in the 2011 Transportation Accessibility Standard Broader Look
+D. Deficiencies in the 2011 Transportation Accessibility Standard: A Broad Look

-The first step in an effective review of the 2011 Transportation Accessibility Standard is to identify what that accessibility standard is supposed to achieve, to assess how well it is doing at achieving that goal, and then to identify how and why it is falling short, if at all.
+The first step in an effective review of the 2011 Transportation Accessibility Standard is to identify what that accessibility standard is supposed to achieve.
+The next step is to assess how well it is doing at achieving that goal.
+The step after that is to identify how and why it is falling short, if at all.
+From that can flow recommendations to strengthen the Transportation Accessibility Standard.